 The verisimilitude of these sequences show Ray Harryhausen at the absolute peak of his art.
 Unlike many of his earlier films – Jason and the Argonauts being one example – Harryhausen has here learned the art of dramatically staging the animation sequences and the benefit is a real payoff.

-The Valley of Gwangi is uncreditedly based on a script that Ray Harryhausen’s mentor and King Kong special effects man Willis O’Brien tried to float in the 1940s but failed to get off the ground – although a variation on the cowboys roping the dinosaur sequence survived in O’Brien’s Mighty Joe Young (1949).
+The Valley of Gwangi is uncreditedly based on a script that Ray Harryhausen’s mentor and King Kong special effects man Willis O’Brien tried to float in the 1940s but failed to get off the ground – although a variation on the cowboys roping the dinosaur sequence survived in O’Brien’s Mighty Joe Young (1949) and O’Brien provided the story for The Beast of Hollow Mountain (1956), which also used the cowboys vs dinosaurs idea.
 Some of the animal scenes are amazingly sadistic – the bull goring sequence and the scenes of the horses being tripped up during the mock Wild West shootup sequence are alarmingly realistic.
 The cast is so-so.
 The sensual and very, very Italian Gila Golan does not in any way convince that she is an American.

 Ray Harryhausen’s other films are:– The Beast from 20,000 Fathoms (1953), the granddaddy of all atomic monster films; the giant atomic octopus film It Came from Beneath the Sea (1955); the alien invader film Earth Vs. The Flying Saucers (1956); the alien monster film 20 Million Miles to Earth (1957); The 7th Voyage of Sinbad (1958); The 3 Worlds of Gulliver (1960); the Jules Verne adaptation Mysterious Island (1961); the Greek myth adventure Jason and the Argonauts (1963); the H.G.
 Wells adaptation The First Men in the Moon (1964); the caveman vs dinosaurs epic One Million Years B.C.
 (1966); the two Sinbad sequels The Golden Voyage of Sinbad (1973) and Sinbad and the Eye of the Tiger (1977); and the Greek myth adventure Clash of the Titans (1981).